promregator/promregator/docs/enrichment.md

 jvm_memory_pool_bytes_max{pool="PS Eden Space",promregator="true",} 1.358430208E9
 ```

-As of writing, the only metrics which are exposed like this, are the Java Hotspot's metrics.
-Further metrics may follow, if demand arises.
+By default, only the metrics of the the Java Hotspot are exposed like this.
+Using the [configuration option `promregator.metrics.internal`](./config.md) further internal metrics may be enabled.